ADGEfficiency/programming-resources/testing/README.md

 - entire system mimicking how a user would use the system, interacts with real, external systems.

 Can also look in terms of online test versus offline test ?

+Unit test = tests a function/class in isolation Integration test = several functions/classes
+System test = entire system mimicking how a user would use the system

 ## What Makes a Good Test Suite?